 Reply testimony, evidence, and/or argument was due on or before November 6, 2018.
 Over 60 sets of reply briefs, evidence, etc. were filed.
 Since that time, a few parties submitted answers and additional comments.
 On December 6, PJM and Direct Energy/NextEra filed limited answers to reply briefs.
-In addition, a letter from a group of companies representing competitive new generation built in the PJM region since 2010 ("Generator Letter") urged the FERC to "to consider the broadest ramification of a fundamental change in the regulatory compact and the impact it would have on consumers, investors and even the fundamental market support for certain resources.
-The first approach, preferred by PJM but not supported by its stakeholders, consisted of a two-stage annual auction, with capacity commitments first determined in stage one of the auction and the clearing price set separately in stage two ("Capacity Repricing").
-The second alternative approach, proposed in the event that the FERC determined that Capacity Repricing was unjust and unreasonable, would have revised PJM's MOPR to mitigate capacity offers from both new and existing resources, subject to certain proposed exemptions ("MOPR-Ex").
+In addition, a letter from a group of companies representing competitive new generation built in the PJM region since 2010 ("Generator Letter") urged the FERC to "to consider the broadest ramification of a fundamental change in the regulatory compact and the impact it would have on consumers, investors and even the fundamental American belief that markets drive better outcomes than government."
+Answers to and comments on PJM's answer were filed by "Clean Energy Entities" and UCS.
+Responses to the December 6 Generators Letter were filed by APPA, ELCON, LPPC, NRECA, and NRDC.
+On December 28, PSEG submitted supplemental comments.
+On January 15, PSEG answered PSEG's supplemental comments.
+These materials, together with all of the initial briefs and reply briefs, are still pending before the FERC.